theogravity/pulumi-fusionauth/docs/_index.md

 FusionAuth for Pulumi can be used to configure FusionAuth instances.

-This is bridged using the [gpsinsight Terraform FusionAuth package](https://github.com/gpsinsight/terraform-provider-fusionauth).
+This is bridged using the [Terraform FusionAuth package](https://github.com/FusionAuth/terraform-provider-fusionauth).

-You can look at the [Terraform FusionAuth docs by gpsinsight](https://registry.terraform.io/providers/gpsinsight/fusionauth/latest/docs) to get an idea of what is available in this package.
+You can look at the [Terraform FusionAuth docs](https://registry.terraform.io/providers/fusionauth/fusionauth/latest/docs) to get an idea of what is available in this package.

 ## Example